 Xibo for Android is released as an APK file which can be opened and installed by the Android OS.
 You will need to download or transfer the latest Xibo for Android release onto your device for installation.
 The easiest way to do this is to open this link directly on the device and download the latest release.

-If you're using DSDevices hardware, then you should download the latest DSDevices version from the same link.
-It has tighter integration with the device hardware and gives "root" access without needing to first root the device.
+If you’re using DSDevices J18 or J19 hardware (but NOT the DSCS9), then you should download the latest DSDevices version from the same link.
+It has tighter integration with the device hardware and gives “root” access without needing to first root the device.

 Now that the above preparation is complete you should have a device which can install non-market applications, with the wifi adaptor enabled, the correct date/time and the latest Xibo for Android APK file sitting somewhere on the devices storage.